Our Groups

 Umbrella is excited to offer a Codependency Group.

-This weekly in person group, facilitated by two highly skilled counsellors, will focus specifically on the needs of people who struggle with issues related to codependent behaviours.
+This weekly in person group, facilitated by Valerie MacNeil, a masters degree counsellor, will focus specifically on the needs of people who struggle with issues related to codependent behaviours.
 These in-person groups will create space to learn new strategies and healthier communication styles.
 This small, in person, weekly group is a great place for anyone who wants to learn healthy ways to move forward in any relationship.
 This group is by registration only.

 To learn more and to register please contact our office at 250-380-0595.